 Have One for George Washington

-Yes, early Americans loved their eggnog, and you can use this fact to your advantage if you down a few too many glasses this year.
+Yes, early Americans loved their eggnog, and you can use this fact to your advantage if you down a few too many glasses during the holidays.
 Simply point out that you’re in good company with the likes of George Washington.
 Kitchen records from Mount Vernon indicate that Washington served an eggnog-like drink to visitors, and since the general wasn’t strapped for cash, he didn’t skimp on the sauce.
 Washington’s potent recipe included three different types of booze: rye whiskey, rum, and sherry.
 Nobody could tell a lie after having a few cups of that.

 You Might Not Want to Read the Label